BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Details of aperture loss correction

 By comparing JWST/NIRSpec MSA and IFU data taken at different times, \citet{ji25} found that Abell2744-QSO1 featured significant variability.
 This analysis benefitted from the gravitationally lensed nature of the source: each of the three lensed images represented a different light travel time.
 Thus, they were able to show that \hb rest-frame equivalent width decreased by $\sim50\%$ over an observer-frame time of $\sim20$\,yr.

 While \UC is not multiply lensed, it is possible that we could use the different data to explore the variability of this source.
 This is because of the different observation times: the NIRCam data were taken in two epochs (2 November 2022 for PID 2561, 11 November 2023 for PID 4111), while the JWST/NIRSpec MSA data were taken on 31 July 2023 and the JWST/NIRSpec IFU were taken on 5 December 2024.
-But as demonstrated in Appendix \ref{NCNSsec}, we find good agreement between the NIRCam data taken on each date and the IFU data, and thus no significant evidence for variability on the observer-frame timescale of $\sim2\,$yr.
+But as demonstrated in Appendix \ref{NCNSsec}, we find good agreement between the NIRCam data taken on each date and the IFU data, and thus no significant evidence for continuum variability on the observer-frame timescale of $\sim2\,$yr. {In addition, the agreement between the MSA and IFU spectra (see Appendix \ref{ifumsa}) suggests no significant change in emission line strength on an observer-frame timescale of $\sim1\,$yr.}